benben2626/Fintech-codes/README.md

 # Here are some python programmimgs of me
-# Data collation, investment analysis, and web crawling
+# Data collation, investment analysis, and web scraping

 Data analysis script
 * web crawling